 Once a pull request has been reviewed/approved, and all automated checks are passing, the branch can be merged into the

-Better yet, we prefer to squash pull requests to ensure that it results in a single commit on the master branch.
+main branch.
+Better yet, we prefer to squash pull requests to ensure that it results in a single commit on the main branch.
 When squashing, the pull request title and description will be used as the new commit message.
 All the more reason to create a descriptive pull request (see above).
 At this point, the merged code will be deployed to production automatically.